 Commissioned in 1931 as private yacht Hussar, Sea Cloud now operates as a cruise vessel and charter yacht.
 One of the few sailing cruise ships in operation, she retains much of her original glamour.

-Sea Cloud has been restored to much of her original glory and been modernised for commercial use.
+Sea Cloud has been restored to much of her original glory and has been modernised for commercial use.
 Today, she is still operating as a cruise ship.

 Are you interested in learning more about the cruise ship refurbishment and interior design industries?
-Register to attend Cruise Ship Interiors Design Expo Europe is a two day exhibition and conference dedicated to the niche cruise interiors industry in Europe.
+Cruise Ship Interiors Design Expo Europe is a two day exhibition and conference dedicated to the niche cruise interiors industry in Europe.
 Find out about the next event here.